garrandall/popular-music-data/tracks/forever-mine-the-o-jays.md

 Forever mine
-Ah, we're, we're one of a kind, mmm, mmm, ooh, ooh, baby girl I need what you need, you need what I need
+Ah, we're, we're one of a kind, mmm, mmm, oh oohbaby girl I need what you need, you need what I need
-And we were made for each other, ooh, oh girl
+And we were made for each other, oh oh girl

 Oh, baby, I wanna love you